engrpanda/Arduino-Bluetooth-Controller/README.md

+# ArduBT-Controller plus ULTRA
 # Arduino-Bluetooth-Controller plus ULTRA
 app version: 1.2

+3 Modes: SWITCH ON/OFF MODE, GAMEPAD MODE ,VOICE RECOGNITION MODE (more modes in progress).

 For HC 05 , HC 06 & HM 10

-- ok why plus ultra? first im a fan of all might(hero academia LOL).
+- ok why plus ultra? first im a fan of all might(hero academia:D).
 So there's a lot of arduino bluetooth controller in googlestore(play store) but there's limited buttons, functions and also limited to hc05 only or hm10 only.
 So i made this app to circumvent those problems whehe.
-This app is for those who has many types of bluetooth module and dont want to download each app specifically for that BT module.
+This app is for those who has two types of bluetooth module and dont want to download each app specifically for that BT module.

-- why panda? cause i love panda :P